-CHB, and CHC on the quarterly schedule (one from each A student may use any course offered by the School of Theology, School of Intercultural Studies, or School of

-Psychology that is available to master's-level students in the School of Theology to satisfy the elective component of the M.Div. curriculum.
+Electives (24 units) A student may use any course offered by the School of Theology, School of Intercultural Studies, or School of Psychology that is available to master's-level students in the School of Theology to satisfy the elective component of the M.Div. curriculum.
 An area of emphasis may be included here (see below).